bucketeer-io/bucketeer/docs/rfcs/batch-service-pubsub-improvement.md

 - **NewMultiPubSub**: The constructor for the multi pub-sub.
 - **Start**: The method to start the multi pub-sub.
 - **Stop**: The method to stop the multi pub-sub.
-- **AddTopic**: The method to add a new topic to the multi pub-sub.
+- **AddSubscriber**: The method to add a new subscriber to the multi pub-sub.

 #### Configuration